How to Gift a Photo Session

 So, if you’re leaning in the direction of gifting a family, maternity, or newborn photography session, it’s important to do your homework ahead of time.
 Here are some tips:

-• Check their social media accounts and see if they follow any photographers.
+Check their social media accounts and see if they follow any photographers.
 Chances are, if they are following a photographer, they like that photographer’s photo style.
 If they follow several, it will be trickier, but you’ll have a place to start.

-• If you already know a photographer your person loves, congrats, you’re way ahead of the game!
+If you already know a photographer your person loves, congrats, you’re way ahead of the game!
 Now you need to make sure you can afford to buy the whole gift.
 You don’t want to give something they have to then pay more money for (again, car gifts are weird).
 Know the process and range of cost from start to finish.

-• An additional note about the above: just like you don’t want to give your person additional money obligations, you don’t want to give them something that’s going to require a lot of logistical planning and decision-making to make it happen.
+An additional note about the above: just like you don’t want to give your person additional money obligations, you don’t want to give them something that’s going to require a lot of logistical planning and decision-making to make it happen.
 Make sure you’ve really thought this out.
-Consider that you might have to do additional work to make the session actually happen, like choosing a location or outfits, or what to do with the photos after the session.
+Consider that you might have to do additional work to make the session actually happen, like choosing outfits, or what to do with the photos after the session.
 If your person really enjoys that kind of thing, great.
 But if they’ve been putting off family photos for years (someone told me last week they’ve been putting it off seven years), there’s an obvious pain point in there for them that you’ll need to help them get around.

 Of course, there’s a simpler way to do all of this, but you’ll need to know if your person would appreciate the straightforward nature of this, which kind of ruins the surprise: simply ask them if they want a family or newborn session as a gift, and offer to do all the work and make the investment for them.
 They can tell you the photographer they want to hire, and you can make all the other decisions.
 Giving the gift of no logistics or decision making is a gift all in itself.
 Especially if your person is typically the logistics person in the household.

-Once you’ve determined your photographer and what you’re looking for, make sure to call your choice and get them in on the gift.
+Once you’ve determined your photographer and what you’re looking for, make sure to contact your choice and get them in on the gift.
 If you want a physical gift certificate, make sure they have those and can get one to you before the deadline.
 Make sure they’re booking sessions next year and they aren’t all booked up already.
 That’s super important.

 And if you're the person who wants to receive this as a gift, rather than give it, feel free to drop all the hints.
 A subtle text with a link and “LOOK AT THESE AMAZING PHOTOS WOULDN’T THIS MAKE A GREAT GIFT!” that you “meant to send to your sister” gets sent to them instead…